dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

 ## Next Steps

-You are ready to use Intel® DL Streamer.
+You are ready to use DL Streamer.
 For further instructions to run sample pipeline(s), please go to the [tutorial](../tutorial.md).

 ------------------------------------------------------------------------